 The Company is exposed to the risk of default on the portfolio of debt securities held.
 Due to the limited recourse nature of the debt securities issued all credit risk is ultimately borne by the sole noteholder.
-During the year ended June 30, 2020, there were some portfolios impaired and as such accrued interest included an impairment on these non-performing investments.
-There was no default on the portfolio of debt securities as of June 30, 2021.
+There was no default on the portfolio of debt securities as of June 30, 2021 and June 30, 2020.